i-api/Independant-Academic-Research/Calculus Notes/Calculus Basics.md

 5. Squeeze Theorem: if you can find two functions f(x) and g(x) that bound a given function h(x) such that f(x)≤h(x)≤g(x) and both f(x) and g(x) have a limit at a point a, then h(x) must also have a limit at that point.

 It is important to note that the limit of a function may exist at a certain point, but the function may not be defined at that point.

+## How to tell if a derivative exists:
+There are several methods to determine if a derivative of a function exists at a certain point.
+Some of the most common methods include:

+    Graphical Method: By plotting the function on a graph, you can visually inspect if the function has a clear slope at the point in question.
+However, this method can be unreliable, as the slope might look like it exists, but might not be well defined.

+    Algebraic Method: By taking the derivative of the function and substituting the given point into the expression, you can determine if the derivative exists.
+If the expression evaluates to a finite number, the derivative exists at that point.

+    Limit Definition of the Derivative: The derivative of a function f(x) at a point x=a, is defined as the limit as h approaches to zero of (f(a+h)-f(a))/h, if this limit exists, then the derivative exists.

+    Differentiability: A function is said to be differentiable at a point if the limit as h approaches to zero of (f(a+h)-f(a))/h exists.
+If a function is differentiable at a point, then the derivative exists.

+    Analyzing the function's domain and any singularities: A point where the function is not defined or has a discontinuity, the derivative will not exist.

+It is important to note that a function may be differentiable everywhere but not continuous.
+A function that is continuous everywhere is said to be smooth, this function will have a derivative everywhere.